Bowling ball: Nine-pin balls

-American nine-pin bowling uses the same ball (and pins) as in ten-pin bowling.
-European nine-pin bowling balls (such as those used in German kegel) are smaller, sized between ten-pin and duckpin balls, and have no holes.
+American nine-pin bowling uses the same ball (and pins) as in tenpin bowling.
+European nine-pin bowling balls (such as those used in German kegel) are smaller, sized between tenpin and duckpin balls, and have no holes.
 The ball is 16 cm in diameter and weighs approximately 2.85 kg.
 There are also special balls for novice players, which is 14 cm in diameter and weigh 1.9 kg, often with two finger holes.